theSage21/cam-utils/README.md

 Dependencies
 ------------

+- global
-OpenCV (tested with 3.1.0 and python3.5)
+    - OpenCV (tested with OpenCV 3.1.0 and Python 3.5)
+- attendance
+    - scikit-learn

 Subscripts
 ----------

 - `Face_Distance`: Distance of your face from the screen.
 Warns you if you get too close
 - `screen brightness`: Adjust screen brightness based on luminance of camera image
+- `attendance`: labels faces seen in the image

 Todo
 ----